tweag/genealogos/README.md

 Alternatively you can install the dependencies manually, but in that case you are on your own.

 ### Building
-Due to [a bug in Cargo](https://github.com/rust-lang/cargo/issues/4463), running `cargo [build, check, clippy, etc]` will fail.
-There are two ways to solve this, either by specifying a specific package `cargo COMMAND -p [genealogos, genealogos-cli, genealogos-api]` or by running `cargo hack COMMAND`.
+Building can be done using Cargo, either by specifying a specific package `cargo COMMAND -p [genealogos, genealogos-cli, genealogos-api]` or by running `cargo COMMAND` for the entire workspace.

 ## Usage
 ### `genealogos-cli`